 - Wrist arthroscopy: The surgeon makes a few small incisions around the wrist joint and uses an arthroscope (a flexible instrument about the size of a pencil) to view the inside of the wrist; used mainly for diagnosis and treatment of ligament or cartilage tears.

 - Wrist or finger joint replacement (arthroplasty): The surgeon replaces the joint of the wrist or finger with an artificial joint (prosthesis).
-Because of the delicacy of the area, wrist and finger arthroplasty is much less common than other joint replacements, and our specialists at Methodist Orthopedics & Sports Medicine are among a small number of surgeons who perform these procedures.
+Because of the delicacy of the area, wrist and finger arthroplasty is much less common than other joint replacements, and our specialists at Houston Methodist are among a small number of surgeons who perform these procedures.

 Your recovery period will depend on the type of surgery performed and may include: